zappajs/zappajs/docs/reference.md

 #### zappa

-This zappa middleware serves `/zappa/simple.js`, `/zappa/full.js`, `/zappa/zappa.js`, `/zappa/jquery.js`, `/zappa/sammy.js`, '/zappa/socket.io.js', and '/zappa/teacup.js'.
+This zappa middleware serves `/zappa/simple.js`, `/zappa/zappa.js`, '/zappa/socket.io.js', and '/zappa/teacup.js'.
 It is automatically added by `@client` and `@shared` if not added before, which means that in most cases you don't need to `@use 'zappa'`.

-To minimize page download delay on the client, prefer `/zappa/full.js`, which combines Zappa, jQuery, Sammy.js, and Socket.IO client-side scripts into a single download.
-If your client-side code doesn't require Sammy, use `/zappa/simple.js` which combines Zappa, jQuery, and Socket.IO.
+`/zappa/simple.js` combines Zappa and Socket.IO.

 If the `minify` setting is enabled, the contents will be minified using `uglify-js`.